5th January 2019

 Social Media.
 Please interact with Upton Court parkrun on social media.
 If you use Facebook and Twitter, please ‘Like’ us on Facebook (Upton Court parkrun) and ‘Follow’ us on Twitter (@uptoncrtparkrun).

 Dogs.
-Dogs (maximum 1 dog per runner) are welcome, but should be kept under firm control, on a short lead or a harness with a short lead, and extreme care taken to avoid tripping other runners.
+Dogs (maximum 1 dog per runner) are welcome, but should be kept under firm control, on a short lead, and extreme care taken to avoid tripping other runners.

 Barcodes.
 Only printed barcodes, either on paper or on the plastic tokens/silicone wristbands will be accepted for scanning.
 Digital barcodes (eg on a smartphone) will not be recorded.